dnnsharp/authorize-net-guide/en/refund-a-transaction.md

 ## Settings Reference

-* API Login ID   - Required.
+* API Login ID
+  * Required.
 API Login ID.
 This key will authenticate requests to the payment gateway.
-* Transaction Key   - Required.
+* Transaction Key
+  * Required.
 Transaction Key.
 This key will authenticate requests to the payment gateway.
-* Transaction amount   - Required.
+* Transaction amount
+  * Required.
 Amount of the transaction.
 This is the total amount and must include tax, shipping, and any other charges.
 Up to 15 digits with a decimal point.
-* Transaction ID   - Required.
+* Transaction ID
+  * Required.
 Transaction ID of the original settled transaction.
+* On Success

-* On Success   - Define a list of actions that should execute when a transaction is successfully refunded.
+  * Define a list of actions that should execute when a transaction is successfully refunded.
-  You can use the \[AuthorizeResponseCode\], \[AuthorizeResponseMessage\], \[AuthorizeAuthCode\], tokens to show more info.
+    You can use the \[AuthorizeResponseCode\], \[AuthorizeResponseMessage\], \[AuthorizeAuthCode\], \[AuthorizeTransactionId\] tokens to show more info.

 * On Error - Define a list of actions that should execute when this action's result is Error.
 You can use the \[AuthorizeErrorMessage\] and \[AuthorizeErrorCode\] tokens to show more info.